XFCE 4.20, Wayland (labwc), GDM, Linux Lite 7.x

 Test Continuation

-After masking and stopping the gnome-remote-desktop service I was able to VNC connect to my Linux Lite 7 XFCE4.20 system running on Wayland labwc with a Remmina client on my Linux Lite 6.6 system.
-The connection was almost instantaneous and the remote Wayland desktop very fast.
+Continuing with testing I managed to get wayvnc working.
+I was pleased that I could start it from an SSH terminal with a saved configuration in an aliased bash script just like I do with x11vnc.
+I was able to VNC connect to my Linux Lite 7 XFCE4.20 system running on Wayland labwc with a Remmina client on my Linux Lite 6.6 system.
+The connection was almost instantaneous and the remote Wayland desktop was very fast.
 My suspicion that VNC would work better for Linux to Linux connections than RDP was proved correct and there was no need to login from GDM.